Tix3Dev/apoptOS/misc/CONTRIBUTING.md

 ## Coding style/formatting

-Try to adapt as much as possible to the coding style used in this project.
+Try to adapt as much as possible to the coding style and the [file layout](https://github.com/Tix3Dev/apoptOS/blob/main/misc/default_file_layout.md) used in this project.
 Small anomalies might be updated by maintainers.
 For code formatting we make use of a syntax formatting tool [Artistic Style](http://astyle.sourceforge.net/), which you are expected to run before commiting via the command `make format`.

 ## Comments